 Between 1981 and 1989, the value of the Nikkei, the main index of stock prices in Japan, increased fourfold.
 Price-earnings ratios jumped from 20 in the early 1980s to more than 30 a few years later, with essentially unchanged earnings (see Figure 3).
 Earnings then picked up, and P/E ratios soared, surpassing 60 in 1987, as low domestic interest rates helped to support high-flying equity prices.
 Over the next two years, accelerating earnings further buoyed the Nikkei but let P/E ratios moderate.
 Tighter monetary policy starting in 1989 and flattening earnings in 1990 led to a sharp decline in stock prices.
 A further drop in earnings in the 1992 economic slowdown sent the Nikkei plunging.
-Earnings have remained depressed ever since, at less than half the level in the peak year of 1989 and below the levels of the early 1980s.16 shifts in real economic activity.
-A surge in business investment accompanied the bullish stock market as soaring equity prices and an accommodative monetary policy made the cost of capital relatively cheap.
-Business investment then collapsed in the early 1990s.
-Residential investment also grew very rapidly for a brief period, roughly coinciding with the sharpest escalation in land prices.
-However, in contrast to business investment, the increase was short-lived.
-(Table 3 highlights the timing of these changes.)
+Earnings have remained depressed ever since, at less than half the level in the peak year of 1989 and below the levels of the early 1980s.16

 The fluctuations in Japan's stock market have been mirrored by developments in real estate.
-Real estate values soared in the late 1980s, particularly in Japan's largest cities, only to plunge in the early 1990s.
-The Land prices also rose and then fell in Japan's smaller cities, but the swings have been more modest.
+Real estate values soared in the late 1980s, particularly in Japan's largest cities, only to plunge in the early 1990s.17 Land prices also rose and then fell in Japan's smaller cities, but the swings have been more modest.